 Some examples of this include a spouse who racks up tens of thousands of dollars on credit cards to subsidize a gambling problem.
 Or a husband who heists his wife’s credit card to use at a local race track.
 In other cases‚ spouses may end up spending thousands of dollars on other consumer products.

 The money may also involve something they may not want their spouse to know about in the first place‚ so coming clean when the debt has grown horns seems out of the question.

-In most cases like this our Los Angeles bankruptcy attorneys know a relationship split may also result.
+In most cases like this our Woodland Hills bankruptcy attorneys know a relationship split may also result.
 But even a divorce won’t absolve you of debt that your spouse has accrued in joint accounts – even if you had no idea what was happening.